Apologia: The Fullness of Christian Truth

 Take one of the twelve pieces and divide in half again.

 Take one of those halves and shape into an oval that's about 4" long and lay it on your baking sheet so the tapered end points toward you.
+This will be the Lady's torso.
 Divide the remaining half into half once more and with one half, form a long rope about 4" long.
-Lay the rope in a U-shape at the fat end of the oval to form the Lady's arms such that they hang downward or are folded on top of the body.
+Lay the rope in a U-shape at the fat end -- the top -- of the oval to form the Lady's arms such that they hang downward or are folded on top of the oval body.
 Take the remaining piece of dough and make a ball for the Lady's head.
 Place it above the arms, making sure the body, arms, and head are all touching.
 Add two raisins for eyes, and pinch the dough where the nose should be.

 Repeat making Ladies from the remaining 11 pieces of dough, keeping the Ladies spaced at least 3 inches apart on the baking sheet.